canonical/lora-basicstation-snap/README.md

 sudo snap install lora-basicstation
 ```

-It can also be built from source, available [here](companion-snap-compose).

-For more details on how to use this snap, how it works, or how to build it yourself, [read further here](companion-snap-compose/README.md).
+For more details on how to use this snap, how it works, or how to build it yourself, [read further here](README-SNAP.md).

 ## Creating an Ubuntu Core image for gateways